-4.7 Storm Sewer Construction
+4.27 Storm Sewer Construction

 Storm sewer construction and pipe bedding shall conform to the requirements of the Ontario Provincial Standard Specifications for sewer construction.
 Pipes shall be bedded in approved granular materials.
+Catch basin leads shall be connected to the main sewer with a Maintenance Hole.